airlift/airlift/reporting/README.md

     private final StoreStats storeStats;

     @Inject
-    public StoreStatsRecorder(StoreStat storeStat)
+    public StoreStatsRecorder(StoreStats storeStats)
     {
-        this.storeStat = storeStat;
+        this.storeStats = storeStats;
     }

-    public void recordSuccessfullAdd(MediaType mediaType)
+    public void recordSuccessfulAdd(MediaType mediaType)
     {
-        storeStat.added(mediaType, SUCCESS)
+        storeStats.added(mediaType, SUCCESS)
             .update(1);
     }
 }
 ```
-A call to `storeStat.added(mediaType.TEXT_PLAIN, SUCCESS)` will
+A call to `storeStats.added(mediaType.TEXT_PLAIN, SUCCESS)` will
 return a `CounterStat` exported to both reporting and JMX with the name
-`"type=StoreStat,name=Added,mediaType=text/plain,status=success"`.
+`"type=StoreStats,name=Added,mediaType=text/plain,status=success"`.
 Such a
-name will result in a metric named `StoreStat.Added.Count` to be reported
+name will result in a metric named `StoreStats.Added.Count` to be reported
 with tags `"mediaType=text/plain"` and `"status=success"`.

 Alternatively, `ReportCollectionFactory.createReportCollection()` may be used